rl-language/rlc/docs/rationale.md

 No, we emit destructors similarly to `cpp` and `rust`.
 We are considering if and how to adopt a full borrow checker such as the `rust`.

 ##### But is it safe?
 `Rl` is fully type checked, consider it as safe as `C#` or `Java`, indeed it can only work because it is type checked.
-If the compiler did no had a understanding of the types involved in actions it could not rewrite them without leaking memory and so on.
+If the compiler did not had a understanding of the types involved in actions it could not rewrite them without leaking memory and so on.

 ##### But is it portable?
 The language is designed to behave the same independently from the underlying machine, furthermore since it is based on `LLVM` it is trivial to make it work on all machines where `LLVM` is supported(which is most).